 Allah does not have any needs

-Allah is eternally self sufficient.
+Allah is eternally self-sufficient.
 He does not need the worship of human beings.
-In fact, the question “why does God need human worship?” is not a valid question, since the Islamic concept of God is based on the premise that God does not have any needs.
+The premise of the Islamic concept of God is that God does not have any needs.
 On the other hand, human beings need to worship their Creator for their own personal and collective benefit.
 The reasonable question is: “why do humans need to worship at all?”

 The purpose of worship is to benefit us

-Allah created human beings with many sacred qualities, which are the foundation for a Just and peaceful society.
-These include awareness of truth, humility, kindness, justice, love and forgiveness.
-As a matter of fact, the purpose of worship in Islam is to nurture these virtues by practicing them in our life with the intention to be nearer to God.
-On the contrary, absence of these virtues in our actions will lead society to injustice, arrogance, falsehood and away from God’s nearness.
+Allah created human beings with many sacred qualities that make the foundation for a Just and peaceful society.
+These include awareness of truth, humility, kindness, justice, love, and forgiveness.
+As a matter of fact, the purpose of worship in Islam is to nurture these virtues by practicing them in our lives to be nearer to God.
+On the contrary, the absence of these virtues in our actions will lead society to injustice, arrogance, falsehood, and away from God’s nearness.

 What is worship in Islam?

-It is important to realize that worship in Islam is an all encompassing concept of good actions, which do not mean only to follow the religious rituals.
+It is important to realize that worship in Islam is an all-encompassing concept of good actions, which does not mean only following religious rituals.
 Ibadah( عباد) is the Arabic word for worship, which refers to voluntary submission to the Creator and obedience to His preferred way.

 Seven acts of worship which benefit the collective and individual humanity